• Who joined the CheckPoint?

 • What did the study involve?

 • Participants information and consents

 Who joined the CheckPoint?

 From December 2014 at LSAC wave 6 visit, the CheckPoint team sent an invitation and subsequently telephoned all families to ascertain interest and book an appointment.
 We were able to assess nearly 2000 child-parent pairs, which was about half of the families still participating in LSAC’s B cohort ten years into the study.
 Families could choose which parent came along to the assessment, and 87% of our parent sample are mothers.
 In total, 1874 children and their parents participated in this detailed cross-sectional biophysical assessment.

-The Child Health CheckPoint was a one-off physical health assessment offered to the 11-12 year old children in the Growing Up in Australia study, and one of their parents.
+The CheckPoint provided a one-off physical health assessment to the 11-12 year old children and one of their parents.

 As the CheckPoint moved around the country in 2015 and early 2016, children and parents were invited to attend the centre nearest to their home.
 The CheckPoint Assessment Centres set up in 16 cities in Australia, plus home visits and the team travelled sequentially to each state.
 The geographical distribution of our sample mirrored the Australian population.
 Families who travelled to the centre received a prepaid electronic funds transfer card to offset travel expenses.

 The Main Assessment Centre was at the Royal Melbourne Hospital, where most families (n=1356, 72%) attended a 3.5-hour appointment.
 They rotated through 17 stations in activities assessing their heart and lung health, fitness, strength, vision, diet, activity and more.
 Up to 25 children and their parents/guardians took part each day, arriving every 15-30 minutes.
 At the end of the visit, parents were given a snapshot summary of their and their child's health.